Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Introduction

 \subsecl{Acknowledgements}{subsec:acknowledgements}

 First and foremost I want to thank my Ph.D. advisor, Mike Hopkins, for suggesting this project and for his wisdom and support throughout my Ph.D. program.
-I am also grateful to Haynes Miller for his mentorship during my time in graduate school; and to both Haynes and Elden Elmanto for serving on my dissertation committee and offering feedback on my thesis write-up.
-After my move to UCLA, Mike Hill's guidance and encouragement -- mathematical and practical -- were invaluable for me while improving and revising my thesis.
+I am also grateful to Haynes Miller for his mentorship during my time in graduate school; and to both Haynes and Elden Elmanto for serving on my dissertation committee.
+Mike Hill's guidance and encouragement -- mathematical and practical -- were invaluable for me while improving and revising this work.
 This work benefited greatly from my conversations with Aravind Asok, Lukas Brantner, Hood Chatham, Jeremy Hahn, Yang Hu, Brian Shin, Alexander Smith, and Dylan Wilson.

+The author would also like the thank the referee for extremely detailed and helpful comments on earlier drafts of this work.

 While working on this project, the author was supported by the National Science Foundation under Award No.~2202914.